lgp171188/launchpad/lib/lp/archiveuploader/tests/nascentuploadfile.rst

     >>> print(ed_source_dsc.signingkey.displayname)
     1024D/340CA3BB270E2716C9EE0B768E7EB7086C64A8C5

-A DSCFile provides a verification API similiar to what we have in ChangesFile itself:
+A DSCFile provides a verification API similar to what we have in ChangesFile itself:

     >>> errors = ed_source_dsc.verify()